clbarnes/ome_zarr_conformance/README.md

 [`uv` is recommended](https://docs.astral.sh/uv/getting-started/installation/),
 although pipx or pip may work for your use case.

+Install the tool for your user  with `uv tool install https://github.com/clbarnes/ome_zarr_conformance.git`.

 Wrap your OME-Zarr metadata implementation in a CLI program which takes as an argument a JSON string representing the Zarr attributes of an OME-Zarr dataset (Zarr group).